MicrosoftDocs/executable-docs/scenarios/NATGatewayAKSCluster/nat-gateway-aks-cluster.md

 * Update the outbound IP address or idle timeout using the [`az aks update`][az-aks-update] command with the `--nat-gateway-managed-outbound-ip-count` or `--nat-gateway-idle-timeout` parameter.

-The following example updates the NAT gateway managed outbound IP count for the AKS cluster.
+The following example updates the NAT gateway managed outbound IP count for the AKS cluster to 5.

 ```azurecli-interactive
 az aks update \